nickuunn/Active-Directory-Home-Lab/tickets/04-managing-user-access.md

 <h2>Ticket #04: Managing User Access</h2>

 <p><strong>Reported Issue:</strong><br/>
-Tracy Hernandez from the Customer Support department had recently put in her two week notice.
-Two weeks have passed since then so it is now time to disable her account.</p>
+Pete Parker from the HR department is transitioning over to the Finance department.
+His user access must be changed so that he no longer has access to any files containing sensitive HR information.</p>

 <p><strong>Priority:</strong> High</p>